rhysbrooks1/CS321-002-s25-team-09/README.md

 write a Java program named `SSHDataWrangler.java` to wrangle the raw SSH data file into a useful form as described above.
 You can use regular expressions built into Java to accomplish the task.

-Note that we have include the final wrangled file so you can `diff` your output with the final form to verify the correctness.
+Note that we have included the final wrangled file, so you can `diff` your output with the final form to verify the correctness.
 Including the wrangled log file also allows team members to proceed with other parts of the project sooner!